veronicamorelli/veronicamorelli/README.md

 Hi 👋 My name is Veronica Morelli
 =================================

 Data Science Master Student at the University of Milan-Bicocca.
-I'm currently a Student Research Assistant at Fraunhofer HHI in Berlin.
+Student Research Assistant at Fraunhofer HHI in Berlin.

 * 🎓 Bsc in Statistics and Information Management.
 * 🌍 I'm based in Berlin.
 * 🧠 I wrote my master thesis at the Remote Sensing Image Analysis Group (RSIm) at TU Berlin.
   My topic is Multi-Modal Fusion Methods with Vision Transformers for RS images semantic segmentation.
 * 💻 I'm interested in Machine Learning and Deep Learning applications.
-* ⭐ I would like to become Data Scientist and Machine Learning Engineer.
+* ⭐ I would like to become great Data Scientist and Machine Learning Engineer.
 * ✉️ You can contact me at [veronicamorelli99@yahoo.com](mailto:veronicamorelli99@yahoo.com)

 ### Skills